lemzoo/python-unit-test/README.md

 ## Use case:

-In this example, we will use practical case which  is used by cloud provider during resource instantiation.
-We will use database provision workflow.
+In this example, we will use practical use case which  is used by cloud provider during resource instantiation.
+We will use database provision workflow example.

 ## Vocabulary